malharinamdar/nova/README.md

 # nova
-anamoly detection in collision data of the ATLAS experiment
+anamoly detection in collision data of the ATLAS experiment conducted at cern